pedrogoliveira/rubberducky/README.md

 ### Testing Platformio Installation

-Before using your platformio installation to program your devices, you may test some usefull commands.
-This will make you fill more confortable for futures steps.
+Before using our platformio installation to program some devices, we may test some usefull commands.
+This will make us fill more confortable for futures steps.

 ***PlatformIO help screeen and version***
 ```sh